tanvir-git/odoo-documentation/content/applications/finance/accounting/others/inventory/avg_price_valuation.rst

 -------------

-To use average cost inventory valuation on a product, navigate to :menuselection:`Inventory --> Product Categories` and select the category that will be using :abbr:`AVCO (Average Cost Valuation)`.
+To use average cost inventory valuation on a product, navigate to :menuselection:`Inventory --> Configuration --> Product Categories` and select the category that will be using :abbr:`AVCO (Average Cost Valuation)`.
 On the product category page, set :guilabel:`Costing Method` to `Average Cost (AVCO)` and :guilabel:`Inventory Valuation` to `Automated`.